Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Service_Recovery.md

 1. (`ncn-mw#`) Verify that an export of the Nexus PVC data exists.

-   1. Verify the `nexus-bak` PVC exists.
+   1. Verify that the `nexus-bak` PVC exists.

       ```bash
       kubectl get pvc -n nexus nexus-bak